Nigerian President Buhari sworn in for second term - Journal du Cameroun

 Buhari took the oath of office at what officials called a “low-key” ceremony.

-It included red-carpet arrival flanked by bagpipers into a stadium packed with dignitaries and military guard of honour.
+It included a red-carpet arrival flanked by bagpipers with a military guard of honour and seating packed with dignitaries.

 Vice President Yemi Osinbajo was also sworn into office.